tomhartnett/Snaplists/README.md

 # WatchList
 A simple shopping list app for iOS &amp; watchOS.
 Its goal is an easy-to-use list app for the Apple Watch.

 The app uses Core Data locally and CloudKit to sync data across Apple Watch and iOS devices.
+The UI is built with SwiftUI.

 Apple Watch: